odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-in-style/_index.md

           museum-quality collection of Raj-era art lines the corridors.
 In addition, The Imperial offers five excellent restaurants, and a large, historic bar.
-        checkInDate: null
+        checkInDate: ''
-        checkInTime: null
+        checkInTime: ''
-        checkOutDate: null
+        checkOutDate: ''
-        checkOutTime: null
+        checkOutTime: ''
+        nights: ''
   - day: 1
     item:
       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/half-day-tour-of-new-delhi/
+        title: Half day tour of New Delhi
         content: >-
-          New Delhi has a number of attractions, like Humayun's Tomb, a sandstone mausoleum in the authentic Mughal style - the Taj Mahal, built much later, follows a similar style of architecture.
-Nearby you can see India Gate, the Parliament Buildings, the Lodhi Gardens, the Lotus Temple, the President's House, and the Sikh temple, Gurudwara Bangla Sahib.
+          New Delhi has a number of attractions, like Humayun’s Tomb, a sandstone mausoleum in the authentic Mughal style - the Taj Mahal, built much later, follows a similar style of architecture.
+Nearby you can see India Gate, the Parliament Buildings, the Lodhi Gardens, the Lotus Temple, the President’s House, and the Sikh temple, Gurudwara Bangla Sahib.
 However, Delhi is huge and traffic is usually heavy, and half a day is not enough to see all of the attractions, so it is best to discuss with your guide which sights you might wish to visit.

           The afternoon is free for you to relax or explore further on your own.
-        date: null
+        date: ''
-        etd: null
+        etd: ''
-        duration: null
+        duration: ''
   - day: 2
     item:
       - type: city
         url: /destinations/india/states/rajasthan/cities/samode/
+        title: Samode
         content: >-
           After breakfast, a five-hour drive takes you to the fairytale palace of Samode, nestled among rugged hills, and the narrow cobbled streets of the village it overlooks.
-This superbly restored 18th-century palace was put on the map by its starring role in the 1984 mini-series 'The Far Pavilions'.
+This superbly restored 18th-century palace was put on the map by its starring role in the 1984 mini-series ‘The Far Pavilions’.
 Coming from Jaipur, Samode is the gateway to the famous Shekhawati region.
 The palace itself has several frescoes - original and also restored, in many of its public areas.